lbryio/lbry-android/BUILD.md

 | p4a.local_recipes   | Path to a folder containing python_for_android recipes to be used in the build.
 The included `recipes` folder includes recipes for a successful build |

 #### Build and deploy the APK
+Run `npm i` in the `lbry-android/app` folder to install the necessary modules required by the React Native user interface.

 Run `./build.sh` in `lbry-android` to build the APK.
 The output can be found in the `bin` subdirectory.

 To build and deploy, you can run `./deploy.sh`.
 This requires a connected device or running Android emulator.